-Also, the temples and Durbar Squares with the complex architecture around the Patan and Bhaktapur area is something that needs to be witnessed.
+Also, the temples and Durbar Squares with the complex architecture around the Patan and Bhaktapur area need to be witnessed.
 The entry charge is as low as $1 to $5.

-The key to saving money is by eating local food, staying in local accommodation, and using the local buses, which are all cheap and safe.
+The key to saving money is eating local food, staying in local accommodation, and using the local buses, which are cheap and safe.

 - Currency: Nepalese Rupees (Indian Rupees are also accepted in some places, especially places close to the Indian border.)

 - Accommodation: You can get good hostels for $4-$8 per person a night.
 You can find local guest houses for $5-$10 per night.
 You can also rent flats or apartments for as low as $350 a month.

 - Meal: Food is super cheap in Nepal if you decide to eat in local shops.
 The local Nepali staple food: Dal Bhat Tarkari (Rice, Lentil, Soup) costs $2 for vegetarians and $5-$6 for non-vegetarian.
 Besides this, you can get a lot of local street food choices for less than $1.